 Pregnancy is one of the most beautiful experiences in a woman’s life.
 It marks one’s journey to becoming a mother.
 Most women usually will know from the word go that they are pregnant if they are familiar with the earliest signs of pregnancy.
-That said, others may not know they are expecting until they miss their period a couple of months.
+That said, others may not know they are expecting until they miss their period a couple of months in a row.
 Knowing this, women have learned to observe the various signs and symptoms they could experience to indicate they are pregnant.
 One common sign that has been linked to pregnancy is craving fish.
 Despite this, the Doubting Thomas’s say fish craving is not a sign of pregnancy.
 So, we ask, is craving fish a sign of pregnancy?

 Women who had these food urges and then tested positive after taking a pregnancy test will acknowledge it is a pregnancy sign.
 However, those who test negative highly refute it and declare this a myth.
 But what does science say about pregnancy and fish?